arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     PCM.

 monitor
-    Listen for ``PCMAdded`` and ``PCMRemoved`` signals and print a message on standard output for each one received.
-Output lines are formed as:
+    Listen for D-Bus ``PCMAdded`` and ``PCMRemoved`` signals and also detect service running and service stopped events.
+Print a line on standard output for each one received.
+PCM event output lines are formed as:

     ``PCMAdded PCM_PATH``

     ``PCMRemoved PCM_PATH``

+    Service start/stop event lines are formed as:

+    ``ServiceRunning SERVICE_NAME``

+    ``ServiceStopped SERVICE_NAME``

+    If the *--verbose* option is given then the properties of each added PCM are printed after the PCMAdded line, one per line, in the same format as the **info** command.
+In this case a blank line is printed after the last property.

+    When the monitor starts, it begins by printing a ``ServiceRunning`` or ``ServiceStopped`` message according to the current state of the service.

+    Note that the **bluealsa(8)** service does not emit ``PCMRemoved`` signals when the service stops.
+The ``ServiceStopped`` message here can be used to indicate that all remaining PCMs have been removed.

 open *PCM_PATH*
     Transfer raw audio frames to or from the given PCM.
 For sink PCMs